Michigan vs. Michigan State College Football Odds, Plays and Insights - NewsBreak

 Michigan State Stats and Trends

-- Michigan State's games this year have hit the over in 42.9% of its opportunities (three times in seven games with a set point total).
+- Michigan State's games this year have hit the over on three of seven set point totals (42.9%).

-- Michigan State is 5-1-1 against the spread and 7-0 overall in games when it puts up more than 14.3 points.
+- Michigan State is 5-1-1 against the spread and 7-0 overall in games when it records more than 14.3 points.

-- Michigan State is 4-0-1 against the spread and 5-0 overall when the team totals more than 299 yards.
+- When Michigan State piles up more than 299 yards, the team is 4-0-1 against the spread and 5-0 overall.

-- The Spartans have seven giveaways this season, while the Wolverines have 10 takeaways .
+- The Spartans have turned the ball over seven times, three fewer times than the Wolverines have forced turnovers (10).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.